Scientifically, solanum lycopersicum—is quite proud of its status as the berry of a plant in the nightshade family. Wow—some berry!

 Most of us know heirloom tomatoes as the tomato varieties with fancy names - Aunt Ginny, Black Plum, Cherokee Purple, Speckled Roman and what not.
-Little are we aware that these are not just some sort of fashionable upmarket tomatoes; they are tomatoes with stories of yesteryears to tell.
+These are not just some sort of fashionable upmarket tomatoes — they're tomatoes with stories to tell.

-Heirloom tomatoes are special tomatoes.
+Heirloom tomatoes are special.
 They are old-fashioned tomatoes grown from seeds handed down from generation to generation.
 Such seeds lead to distinct and consistent traits.
-These tomatoes are cultivated through open pollination, i.e. pollination by natural mechanisms such as wind, insects and birds.
+These tomatoes are cultivated through open pollination, i.e., pollination by natural mechanisms such as wind, insects and birds.
 The term ‘heirloom tomato’ also refers to tomato varieties grown before World War II.

-Because heirloom tomatoes stand for history, culture and a way of life, their seeds are treasures for the cultivators.
+Because heirloom tomatoes stand for history, culture and a way of life, cultivators treat their seeds as treasures.
 Homegrown food lovers, gardeners and healthy food advocates around the world vouch for these tomatoes.

-In comparison with the other tomato category of hybrid tomatoes, heirloom tomatoes come in a spectacular range of shapes, sizes, colors and flavors.
-They are no perfect red ovals but beautiful big bursting, multicolored, ribbed and striped.
+By comparison with the category of hybrid tomatoes, heirloom tomatoes come in a spectacular range of shapes, sizes, colors and flavors.
+You'll find, no perfect red ovals but beautiful, big, bursting, multicolored, ribbed and striped.
 Their complex flavor comes in a class of its own.
-Doesn’t matter how you decide to eat them — in a sandwich, in salsa or sauce, in soup or in juice - they will make the dish stand out among the rest.
-Their taste and aroma will make them your favorites and overshadow all other types of tomato.
+Doesn’t matter how you decide to eat them — in a sandwich, in salsa or sauce, in soup or in juice - they will make any dish stand.
+Their taste and aroma will make them your favorites and will overshadow all other types of tomato.

 Taste and Aroma

 A single heirloom tomato plant produces just a handful of tomatoes.
-As the entire plant focuses on just 2 or 3 tomatoes, they are the best in the lot with superior flavor.
-Also, since heirloom tomatoes are often grown locally and naturally, enough time is provided to the tomatoes to ripen all by themselves under the warmth of the sun.
+As the entire plant focuses on just 2 or 3 tomatoes, they deliver superior flavor.
+Also, since heirloom tomatoes are often grown locally and naturally, there is enough time for the tomatoes to ripen all by themselves under the warmth of the sun.
 This also gives these tomatoes their distinct tang and zest.

 1 medium raw heirloom tomato typically contains